SAP-samples/partner-reference-application/Tutorials/11-Prepare-BTP-Account.md

     <img src="./images/11_startBAS.png" width="50%">

 16. After you've started the development environment, create a new *Dev Space* for the development of this tutorial.
-Name it `PoetrySlams` and select *Full-Stack Cloud Application*.
+Name it `PartnerReferenceApplication` and select *Full-Stack Cloud Application*.

     <img src="./images/11_startBAS2.png" width="25%">